kanaverse/kana/README.md

 ![Worker Model](assets/scran.js.app.workers.png)

-The Wasm code itself is compiled with PThreads support to enable parallelization of some analysis steps.
+The WASM code itself is compiled with PThreads support to enable parallelization of some analysis steps.
 This involves the use of a [`SharedArrayBuffer`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/SharedArrayBuffer) to efficiently share memory across Web Workers, which in turn requires cross origin isolation of the site.
 We achieve this by using a service worker to cache the resources and load the blobs with the relevant headers - hence the need for HTTPS.